metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 # How to contribute

-You can use this document not only to see how to contribute code but also to prepare yourself to extend this firewall for your own needs.
+You can use this document not only to see how to contribute code but also to prepare yourself to extend this firewall project for your own personal or corporate needs.

-Here is a short and most important list of things to keep in mind.
+Here is a list of most important things to keep in mind.

 ## General guidelines